The Icee Company

 The Icee Company (also known as Western Icee and Icee USA) is an American beverage company located in La Vergne, Tennessee, United States.
 Its flagship product is the Icee (stylized as ICEE), which is a frozen carbonated beverage available in fruit and soda flavors.
 Icee also produces other frozen beverages and Italian ice pops under the Icee and Slush Puppie brands.
 ICEE Bear, an animated polar bear, is the company's mascot.

 The Icee Company was founded by Omar Knedlik, the inventor of the original Icee drink.
 It became the foundation for the Slurpee and other frozen machine drinks after several machines made by the company were purchased by 7-Eleven in 1965.
-It has been a division of J & J Snack Foods since 1988 and distributes products in the United States, Canada, Mexico, Guatemala, Australia, the United Kingdom, China, and the Middle East.
+It has been a division of J & J Snack Foods since 1988 and distributes products in the United States, Canada, Mexico, Guatemala, Australia, the United Kingdom, China, Japan and the Middle East.